fbpx

 What is Considered Adderall Abuse?

-Adderall helps a lot of people who have ADHD, decreasing symptoms of the disorder and allowing them to focus and control behavior.
+Adderall helps a lot of people who have ADHD, decreasing symptoms of the disorder and allowing them to focus and control their behavior.
 However, because of its effects, it has a high potential for abuse, which can lead to addiction.

 Anytime you take Adderall differently than it’s prescribed, it can be considered abuse.
-When you obtain or take Adderall in the following ways, it’s likely abuse:

 Students who take Adderall for increased attention and focus often believe that experimenting with the drug isn’t abuse.
 However, that just isn’t true.
-Using the medication to enhance your performance, get high, or lose weight, it is abuse.
+Using the medication to enhance your performance, get high, or lose weight, is abuse.
 And, if you obtain Adderall, or any other controlled substance, without a valid prescription, it is against the law.

 There isn’t a safe way to abuse Adderall.
 While it may provide you with the feelings you want, it can be a risk to your physical and mental health.